-(b) The director must approve the service agreement between the self-insured employer and each service company before the service company begins processing the self-insured employer's Oregon claims, regardless of the processing effective date established in the agreementagreement's effective date.;

-(e) To be approved, the service agreement must:
+(b) The self-insured employer must provide the director with a copy of the service agreement between the self-insured employer and each service company for approval.
+The director must approve the service agreement before the service company begins processing the self-insured employer's Oregon claims, regardless of the agreement's effective date.
+To be approved, the service agreement must:

-(A) Be an agreement for claims processing services between the self-insured employer and a service company that is incorporated in or authorized to do business in Oregon, and must not be between any other third parties; and
+(A) Be an agreement for claims processing services between the self-insured employer and a service company, and must not be between any other third parties;

-(B) Identify the self-insured employer by company namea and specify the self-insured employer's legal or assumed business name as registered with the Oregon Secretary of State;
+(B) Identify the self-insured employer by name, and specify the self-insured employer's legal or assumed business name as registered with the Oregon Secretary of State;